terralang/terra/README.md

 Here we use the fact that in Lua the select operator on tables (`a.b`) is equivalent to looking up the value in table (`a["b"]`).

-You can also call these power functions from a Terra function:
+You can call these power functions from a Terra function:

     terra doit()
         return math.pow3(3)
     end

 Let's examine what is happens when this function is compiled.
 The Terra compiler will resolve the `math` symbol to the Lua table holding the power functions.
 It will then see the select operator (`math.pow3`).
 Because `math` is a Lua table, the Terra compiler will perform this select operator at compile time, and resolve `math.pow3` to the third Terra function constructed inside the loop.
 It will then insert a direct call to that function inside `doit`.
 This behavior is a form of _partial execution_.
-In general, Lua will resolve any chain of select operations `a.b.c.d` at compile time.
+In general, Terra will resolve any chain of select operations `a.b.c.d` on Lua tables at compile time.
 This behavior enables Terra to use Lua tables to organize code into different namespaces.
 There is no need for a Terra specific namespace mechanism!

 Recall how we can include C files: